Opened 10 years ago

 You need a garbage collector for Modelica models as otherwise you cannot handle while loops in functions because you don't know how much memory is needed beforehand.

-comment:7 Changed 10 years ago by rfranke
+comment:7 by Rüdiger Franke, 10 years ago

 It doesn't sound intended that the memory needed for a while loop in a Modelica function is not know in advance.
 Could you post an example?